-To tailor the estimate to reflect an equivalent measure for mothers, we rescale our estimates using a similar life-table approach.
-We consider fertility as a “hazard rate” to approximate the number of women that “survive” without having children (i.e. remain childless) after experiencing a set of age-specific fertility rates.
-We then define, for a given cohort, the proportion of mothers (per 1,000 mothers) who have ever lost a child of a specific age, from which we can derive period estimates.
-These indirectly estimated period values are comparable to the direct estimates from the surveys and are constructed to identically reference as a child’s death before age one, age five, or any age.
+rather than all women, who have experienced the death of an offspring.
+We consider fertility as a “hazard rate” to approximate the number of women that remain childless at specific ages after experiencing a set of age-specific fertility rates.
+We then define, for a given cohort, the proportion of mothers (per 1,000 mothers) who have ever lost a child of a specific age.
+Third, we convert our cohort estimate to period estimates so that they can interpreted exactly as the direct survey estimates and refer to a child’s death before age one (mIM), age five (mU5M), or any age (mOM).

 VERSION 2: FULL

+Second, we introduce a novel formal demographic approach to indirectly estimate the prevalence of bereaved mothers.
+We refer to the approach as the kin-cohort method, as it relies on kinship equations and cohort reconstructions.